List of Trinidad and Tobago Carnival character costumes: Dragon

 Many of the Dragon characters or costumes are categorized with the Devil.
 The most common exception to this categorization is the Red Dragon, which is also a very old and traditional Trinidadian character.
 The origins of this character come from the Bible and other religious texts.
 The dragon character may also be referred as the King Beast if the dragon is a part of a devil band.
 He cannot cross through water, especially not holy water, so a Key Man is a vital companion for the Dragon.

 Indians

 The Indian character is one of the most common costume depictions in Carnival because of its versatility in terms of design, price, and band size.
+American Indian characters in carnivals pay tribute to the Maroon communities that formed during slavery and to the African Indigenous marriages in North America under Spanish colonial rule.
+During slavery, enslaved Africans escaped and established independent Maroon settlements.
+Some of these Maroon communities mixed with the local Indigenous population.
+Two Indian Mas characters the Fancy and Wild Indians, are based on depictions of Native Americans in popular culture and Hollywood.

 There are multiple variations of the Indian costume: